Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 Trail Of The Restless Waters (0.4-miles): This paved trail brings you to Devil’s Churn, a cove with violent and dramatic crashing waves during high tide.

-Click here for a printable PDF of the many hiking trails in the Cape Perpetua area and a short description of each.
+Click here for a printable PDF of the things to do in Cape Perpetua (in regards to hiking) and a short description of each trail.

 More Hikes In The Pacific Northwest: 20 Jaw-Dropping Hikes in The PNW